 Brian T. Rochel

-He is a well-respected leader in employment law.
-Brian served as an adjunct professor at both the University of Minnesota Law School and Mitchell | Hamline School of Law.
-Brian has been recognized as a “Super Lawyer” in 2022, as well as a a “Rising Star” by Super Lawyers each year from 2012-2020.
-In addition, Brian has been named a “Labor & Employment Star” by Benchmark Litigation each year from 2018-present and an “Up & Coming Attorney” by Minnesota Lawyer.
+Brian is routinely recognized as a “Super Lawyer” (2022-present) and a “Rising Star” before that (2012-2020).
+In addition, Brian was named a “Labor & Employment Star” by Benchmark Litigation each year since 2018 and an “Up & Coming Attorney” by Minnesota Lawyer.

 Recognition